 About

 My research interests lie in public finance, health and labor economics.
 I examine the functioning of insurance markets and transfer systems.
-In particular, I develop theoretical models and empirical tests to uncover sources of asymmetric information and their implications for social insurance design.

 Research